HiroshiJoe/HiroshiJoe/README.md

 # Hello World! 👋

-I'm <h3><a href="https://kr-agdeppa.github.io">Heroshi!</a></h3>, a STEM graduate passionate about Data Science and Machine Learning.
+I’m **[Heroshi!](https://hiroshijoe.github.io/)**, a STEM graduate passionate about Data Science and Machine Learning.
 I focus on transforming data into actionable insights and have completed both the Google Advanced Data Analytics Specialization and IBM's Applied Data Science Specialization.

 **About Me:**